-Columbus, Georgia Office of Homeland Security website
+About the Office of Homeland Security

 A heat wave can be defined as an extended period of extreme heat, which is often accompanied by high humidity.
 In extreme heat and high humidity, evaporation is slowed and the body must work extra hard to maintain a normal temperature.